ponahoum/three-usdz-loader/README.md

 - Typescript types for the loader
 - Loading multiple USDZ at the same time
 - Animations are supported
+- Works on latests browsers:
+  - Chrome
+  - Mozilla
+  - Edge
-- Works on latests Chrome / Mozilla / Edge (might not work on Safari / iOS)
+  - Safari on Mac (might not work on iOS)

 ## Demo